vshie/pingSurvey/README.md

 ## Usage

 ### Full Interface
-Access the full interface by navigating to the menu entry in BlueOS for Simple PingSurvey
+Access the full interface by navigating to the menu entry in BlueOS for Simple Ping Survey

 ### Cockpit Widget Integration
 To add the compact widget to your Cockpit interface: